xp-bar/phpcs-standards/README.md

 These are my personal phpcs standards, a collection of sniffs and rulesets from others, and some I've written myself.

+*Before Starting, make sure you can:*
+1. clone git objects via the command line with `git clone`
+2. `which phpcs` should return a path

 All you should need to get started is the install script; simply

 1. Clone the Repo